If you've been reading these blogs for a while, you know that there's several reasons we love including business blogs in your marketing:

 "But why stop there?" you ask.
 "This is my chance to start marketing to them - why would I only get the barest information from them?"

 We'll tell you a little thing about marketing: What you ask from potential customers must be equal or less than what you are offering them.
 In other words, people are aware of how valuable their contact information is to you.
 They're not going to give up all their info just for a few blog posts from you.
-They know that is committing, in a way, to being heavily marketed to, and they may not be ready for that yet.
-Maybe they just want to get your blog updates for now.
+The more information they give, the larger the commitment.
+Maybe they're not ready for a big commitment quite yet.

 Do you have an ebook that visitors can download?
 Do you host webinars?
 Are you going to be at an event or trade show?